FDA-AI/FDAi/README.md

 Apps in this monorepo:

-- [dFDA-1](apps/dfda-1) - The first version of the decentralized FDA.
+- [FDAi-1](apps/dfda-1) - The first version of the decentralized FDA.
 It is a web app that allows users to track their health data and analyze it to identify the most effective ways to maximize health and happiness.
-- Yours? - If you'd like to create the next version of the dFDA, expand its functionality, or get help with your app, feel free to add it to the [apps](apps) folder and submit a pull request.
+- Yours? - If you'd like to create the next version of the FDAi, expand its functionality, or get help with your app, feel free to add it to the [apps](apps) folder and submit a pull request.

-# dFDA v1 Prototype
+# FDAi v1 Prototype

-We've got a monolithic centralized implementation of the dFDA at [apps/dfda-1](apps/dfda-1) that we're wanting to modularize and decentralize into a set of [FAIR](docs/contributing/fair.md) [libraries](libs) and plugins that can be shared with other apps.
+We've got a monolithic centralized implementation of the FDAi at [apps/dfda-1](apps/dfda-1) that we're wanting to modularize and decentralize into a set of [FAIR](docs/contributing/fair.md) [libraries](libs) and plugins that can be shared with other apps.

 Currently, the main apps are the [Demo Data Collection, Import, and Analysis App](https://app.crowdsourcingcures.org) and the [Journal of Citizen Science](https://studies.crowdsourcingcures.org).